chef/chef-server/docs-chef-io/content/server/upgrades.md

 ### Upgrading to 14.8.x

-Chef Infra Server 14.8 upgraded postgresql from 9.6 to 13.3.
-The Chef Infra Server 14.8 upgrade process requires downtime for vacuuming the database, upgrading and reindexing.
-There are a couple of extra steps that need to be considered dwhile upgrading from version lesser than 14.8 to version greater than 14.8.
-We estimate the whole upgrade operation with the recommendations will take 1 minutes for each 1000 nodes, but the it could take more time, depending on your server hardware and the complexity of your Chef data.
+Chef Infra Server 14.8 upgraded PostgreSQL from 9.6 to 13.3.
+The 14.8 upgrade process requires downtime for vacuuming, upgrading and reindexing the database.
+There are extra steps that need to be considered when upgrading from versions less than 14.8 to versions greater than 14.8.
+Using current recommendations, the entire upgrade operation could take 1 minute per 1000 nodes or longer, depending on your server hardware and the complexity of your Chef data.

 #### Pre-upgrade Recommendations

-1. Running Vacuum full is recommended if auto vacuuming is not set up, as this will reduce the size of the db by deleting the unwanted data.
-We estimate the vacuum full operation will take around 1 to 2 minutes per GB of data and it will also be dependent on the nature of the data also.
-There needs to be same amount of free space as that of the data base size for the successful vacuum full operation.
+1. Running vacuum full is recommended if auto vacuuming is not set up, as this will reduce the size of the database by deleting unnecessary data.
+The vacuum full operation could take around 1 to 2 minutes per GB of data, depending on the nature of the data.
+Additionally, the vacuum full operation will need an amount of free disk space at least as large as the size of your database.

     ```bash
     /usr/lib/postgresql/9.6/bin/vaccumedb --all --full
     ```

-2. Taking a chef-server-ctl backup or knife-ec-backup is recommended before starting the upgrade.
+2. Performing `chef-server-ctl backup` or `knife-ec-backup` is recommended before starting the upgrade.
 The backup takes around 4 to 5 minutes per GB of data.

-#### Upgrading steps
+#### Upgrade Steps

-1. Follow the same instructions for upgrading to 14
+1. Follow the same instructions for upgrading to 14.

 #### Post-upgrade steps